PriyaShrinithi/Titanic/README.md

   ### Logistic Regression:

    ##### Accuracy:
-    1.

    ##### Error Scores:
    ##### Inference:

   ### Naive Bayes Classifier:

    ##### Accuracy:
-    1.

    ##### Error Scores:
    ##### Inference:

   ## Future Work:
     1. In depth Hyperparameter Tuning with the help of Grid Search
     2. Gradient Boost
-    3. Better EDA.
+    3. Better EDA
-    4. In depth analysis of Cabin feature to see if it can not be omiited simply because of NaN values
+      a) In depth analysis of Cabin feature to see if it can not be omiited simply because of NaN values
+      b) Comparing Correlating attributes.
+For instance, finding which of the unmarried women who survived has at least one sibling who also survived.
-    5. Select featgures for a specific threshold.
+    4. Select features for a specific threshold, say 0.3, 0.5 and 0.7 and check accuracy
+    5. Work Around for Chain Indexing